BU-EC500-SP15/moc-gui/README.md

 ###Meetings Briefs

 #####Meeting on 3/3 with Jon Bell:
+* Fixed bugs with user registration
+* Added remove user from tenant button on the project page
+* Discussed future plans of the project

 #####Meeting on 3/1 with Jon Bell:
-* Fixed the bug with user registration
+* Fixed bugs with user registration
 * Fixed the contents is not responsding with clicking on siderbar on marketplace page
 * Be able to login as admin to UI
 * Discussed the demo on next Thursday